aimacode/aima-java/README.md

 * Add tests for all implemented algorithms.

 #### Chapter 2 'extra' module.
-* Environment defintion: Consider specifying Dimensions in API, see pg.
+* Environment definition: Consider specifying Dimensions in API, see pg.
 42.
 * Environment Simulator referenced on pg.
-45 (this will be a refactor of the a lot of the environment stuff in aima3e-core).
+45 (this will be a re-factor of a lot of the environment stuff in aima3e-core).

 ---